Full-thickness rotator cuff tear

 Full-thickness rotator cuff tears are a type of rotator cuff tear that extends from the bursal surface to the articular surface.

-Full-thickness tears are common, their reported prevalence ranges from 5-17%.
-They are less common than partial-thickness tears, and their prevalence also increases with age 5.
+Full-thickness tears are common.
+Their reported prevalence increases with age and ranges from 5-17%.
+They are less common than partial-thickness tears 5.

 Footprint (tendon insertion): often degenerative